domRiddle/ASF/FAQ.md

 - Expired login key used by ASF for logging in
 - Too many failed login attempts in short period of time (anti-bruteforce)
 - Too many login attempts in short period of time (rate-limiting)
+- Requirement of captcha to log in (very likely to be caused by two reasons above)

 In case of anti-bruteforce and rate-limiting, problem will disappear after some time, so just wait and don't attempt to log in in the meantime.
+If you hit that issue frequently, perhaps it's wise to increase ```LoginLimiterDelay``` config property of ASF.

 In case of expired login key - ASF will remove old one and ask for new one on next login (which will require from you putting 2FA token if your account is 2FA-protected.
 If your account is using ASF 2FA, token will be generated and used automatically)

 And lastly, if you used wrong login + password combination, obviously you need to correct this, or disable bot that is attempting to connect using those credentials.
+ASF can't guess on it's own whether ```InvalidPassword``` means invalid credentials, or any of the reasons listed above, therefore it'll keep trying until it succeeds.